ZoeyBaker/zoeybaker/README.md

 - 👋 Hi, I’m @zoeybaker
 - 👀 I’m interested in ...
 Ai, .Net Framework, Javascript, C#
 - 🌱 I’m currently learning ...
-Javascript
+React.js, Wordpress for programmers
 - 💞️ I’m looking to collaborate on ...
 Software Development
 - 📫 How to reach me ...